History of condoms: World War II to 1980

 During World War II condoms were not only distributed to male U.S. military members, but enlisted men were also subject to significant contraception propaganda in the form of films, posters, and lectures.
 A number of slogans were coined by the military, with one film exhorting "Don't forget — put it on before you put it in."
-African-American soldiers, who served in segregated units, were exposed to less of the condom promotion programs, had lower rates of condom usage, and much higher rates of STDs.
+African-American soldiers, who served in segregated units, were exposed to less of the condom promotion programs, had lower rates of condom usage, and much higher rates of STIs.
 America's female military units, the WACs and WAACs, were still engaged with abstinence programs.
 European and Asian militaries on both sides of the conflict also provided condoms to their troops throughout the war, even Germany which outlawed all civilian use of condoms in 1941.
 Despite the rubber shortages that occurred during this period, condom manufacturing was never restricted.
 In part because condoms were readily available, soldiers found a number of non-sexual uses for the devices, many of which continue to be utilized to this day.

 Post-war American troops in Germany continued to receive condoms and materials promoting their use.
-Nevertheless, rates of STDs in this population began to rise, reaching the highest levels since World War I. One explanation is that the success of newer penicillin treatments led soldiers to take syphilis and gonorrhea much less seriously.
-A similar casual attitude toward STDs appeared in the general American population; one historian states that condoms "were almost obsolete as prophylaxis by 1960".
+Nevertheless, rates of STIs in this population began to rise, reaching the highest levels since World War I. One explanation is that the success of newer penicillin treatments led soldiers to take syphilis and gonorrhea much less seriously.
+A similar casual attitude toward STIs appeared in the general American population; one historian states that condoms "were almost obsolete as prophylaxis by 1960".
 By 1947, the U.S. military was again promoting abstinence as the only method of disease control for its members, a policy that continued through the Vietnam War.